yapro/apiration-bundle/README.md

 # Api Ration Bundle

-The lib to cast a request to a Model object and cast a Model object to a response.
+The lib to casts a request to a Model object and casts a Model object to a response.

 ![lib tests](https://github.com/yapro/apiration-bundle/actions/workflows/main.yml/badge.svg)

 ## How to use

-1. Make a SimpleModel class
+1. Make an ApiRationObject, example SimpleModel
 ```php
 <?php